Skip to main content

 School Committees

-• A School Board (or equivalent title) – a senior committee that is advisory to the Head of School and is concerned with major issues of policy relating to the School;
+• A School Board– a senior committee that is advisory to the Head of School and is concerned with major issues relating to the School;

-• Boards of Studies (for each programme) – ensure the co-ordination of all academic and administrative matters associated with taught programmes within the School and report to the School Board;
+• Boards of Studies (each programme assigned to a board) – ensure the co-ordination of all academic and administrative matters associated with taught programmes within the School and report to the School Education and Student Experience Committee;

 • Examining Boards (established as appropriate) – confirm marks and make recommendations on progression and awards to the Awards and Progress Committee and monitor the quality and standards of awards;